 Audio problem: When Rob starts accusing Benny of knowing what happened to him the previous night, Benny says that they just hung out and Rob says "Shut yo ass up" to Benny.
 The shot is focusing on Benny, with the camera behind Rob and his jaw does not move when he is saying the line.

-New this week Factual error: In the beginning of the movie, during Lewis Carol's visit to America, you can hear them playing the melody from the song "The Yankee Doodle Boy" written by James Cohan in 1904.
+Factual error: In the beginning of the movie, during Lewis Carol's visit to America, you can hear them playing the melody from the song "The Yankee Doodle Boy" written by James Cohan in 1904.
 This was 64 years after the events in the movie.
 In the ending credits they cite this as "Yankee Doodle Dandy" which was written many years before.
 But, that was not the melody that was being played.